Intuitive Thermal Comfort Controller

 Nottingham Trent University (NTU) had the pleasure of hosting a delegation from Nigeria as part of the Higher Education Partnerships in Sub-Saharan Africa project, funded by the Royal Academy of Engineering.
 This week-long workshop, held from November 27th to 30th, 2023, brought together representatives from Nnamdi Azikiwe University (UNIZIK), Chukwuemeka Odumegwu Ojukwu University, and Fedironic Limited.
 The event aimed to foster collaboration and knowledge exchange between educational and industrial sectors in the UK and Africa.

 The delegates engaged in a variety of activities, showcasing the depth of this partnership.
-Tours of NTU’s City, Clifton and Brackenurst campuses provided insights into the University’s cutting-edge facilities.
+Tours of NTU’s City, Clifton and Brackenhurst campuses provided insights into the University’s cutting-edge facilities.
 Additionally, the delegates immersed themselves in Nottingham’s cultural heritage through the Robin Hood tour and extended their visit to the Rolls-Royce Heritage Centre in Derby, highlighting the region’s blend of history, culture, and industrial progress.

 Central to the workshop were sessions led by Professor Amin Al-Habaibeh and his colleagues at NTU at School of Architecture, Design and the Built Environment, including the activities of the Product Innovation Centre.
-Also the sessions and tours included seminars across the university in order to share key insights on sustainable practices such as renweable energy grid integration, vertical farming, precision agriculture, and business transformation.
-Vishak Dudhee, representing V-LAB, the leading UK industrial partner, delivered an insightful session on residential load simulation, focusing on sustainable energy consumption in residential areas.
+Also the sessions and tours included seminars across the university in order to share key insights on sustainable practices such as renewable energy grid integration, vertical farming, precision agriculture, and business transformation.
+Vishak Dudhee, representing V-LAB, the leading UK industrial partner, delivered an insightful session on residential load simulation (resLoadSIM), focusing on sustainable energy consumption in residential areas.

 This collaborative effort extended beyond the workshop.
 Professor Amin Al-Habaibeh of NTU, Vishak Dudhee of V-LAB, and the Nigerian partners visited the Royal Academy of Engineering at Prince Philip House in London.
 Discussions with Shane McHugh, the Interim Associate Director International, and Kirsty Chishti, Programme Officer, underscored the project’s impact and the ongoing commitment to advancing energy engineering education and entrepreneurship.